-Provenance.obsConfig.facility.name re-uses the Facility concept defined in the VODataService specification (Plante & al., 2010).
-The definition of a list of possible name values could be a task for the IVOA Semantic working group, starting from the ADS list published at http://vo.ads.harvard.edu/dv/facilities.txt that could be enriched when necessary.
+The definition of a list of possible name values could be a task for the IVOA Semantic working group, starting from the ADS list published at http://vo.ads.harvard.edu/dv/facilities.txt and enriched when necessary.

 B.7.2.
-Instrument name (instrument)
+Instrument name (instrument name)

 The name of the instrument used for the acquisition of the observation.
 It is given in the model as Provenance.ObsConfig.instrument.name and encoded as a string.
-The possible name values could be checked in coordination with Semantic WG too, as stated above.
+The possible name values could be checked in coordination with the Semantic WG too.
+Multiple values are also allowed for complex observations as defined for facility name.

 B.7.3.
-Proposal (proposal_id)
+Proposal (proposal id)

 Each proposal has an identifier attribute that can be used to collect all observations and data products related to the same proposal.
-The corresponding Utype will simply be Proposal.identifier
+The corresponding Utype will simply be Proposal.identifier.